Hybrid Cloud Strategy Benefits Worth the Added Complexity

 Because it was on deadline to get out of its former data center, the company chose colocation — moving its existing hardware to a third-party data center — with the goal of using colo as a launch point towards its longer-term IT evolution.

 [Read the case study: Wyndham makes online hotel booking seamless across its 20 iconic brands]

 For Aeroméxico, growing pressure from competing budget airlines meant the company had to figure out how to differentiate its service and deliver a world-class passenger experience.
 Airline officials had a difficult decision to make: stick with existing systems and make incremental improvement, or undertake a dramatic transformation project.
 They chose the latter.

-Remaining secure and available while modernizing its entire application ecosystem was non-negotiable; taking a hybrid approach was instrumental to achieving that goal.
-The airline modernized applications on several different clouds: AWS; OpenStack public cloud, which allows it to maintain the high availability of its ecommerce site; an OpenStack-based Red Hat private cloud environment that supports its website and self-service kiosks and a VMware-based private cloud that handles a number of mission-critical backend applications.
-Rackspace Managed Security fortifies the security of this modernized infrastructure.
+Remaining secure and available while modernising its entire application ecosystem was non-negotiable; taking a hybrid approach was instrumental in achieving that goal.
+The airline modernised applications on several different clouds: AWS; OpenStack public cloud, which allows it to maintain the high availability of its ecommerce site; an OpenStack-based Red Hat private cloud environment that supports its website and self-service kiosks and a VMware-based private cloud that handles a number of mission-critical backend applications.
+Rackspace Managed Security fortifies the security of this modernised infrastructure.

 Today, Aeroméxico boasts a seamless customer experience across web, mobile, self-service kiosks and beyond, which has led to a tripling of online sales and a 40 percent increase in mobile penetration.